quantego/clp-java/README.md

 This is still on the todo.

 #### All-in-one jar file
+Download the [latest build](https://github.com/loehndorf/clp-java/releases/latest) of the jar from the release page.

-The Java jar file contains the native libs for the most important host systems (Mac, Win 64, Linux 64), so there won't be `UnsatisfiedLinkeError`messages and there is no messing around with setting build paths.
+The jar file contains the native libs for the most important host systems (Mac, Win 64, Linux 64), so there won't be `UnsatisfiedLinkError`messages and there is no messing around with setting build paths.
 A copy of the native libs will be copied to a temporary directory runtime.
 Simply import the jar.
 See release page to download the latest built.